By Joe Dizney

 Preheat oven to 400 degrees.
 Sprinkle pumpkin flesh with salt and lay halves, cut side down, on parchment paper-lined sheet pan.
 Roast 45 minutes; remove pan to cool.
 When cool enough to handle, scoop the roasted flesh from the skin to the bowl of a food processor and process until smooth, 3 to 4 minutes.

 Store in the fridge for up to a week or freeze up to three months.
-Or consider Pasta with Pumpkin Ragù.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Or consider Pasta with Pumpkin Ragù.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.